FOSDEM/website/content/interviews/markus-raab.markdown

 Defaults are essential because they decide about the first impression of your application.
 Two aspects (next to knowing your users) are fundamental for what we consider as good defaults, both can be improved by Elektra's configuration specification language.

-First, we want defaults to adopt themselves to the system it is running on.
-If we have a one graphic card, we usually want the X-Server to start up using this graphic card, if we have a specific number of cores we usually want Firefox to distribute the load on all these cores.
+First, we want defaults to adapt themselves to the system they are running on.
+If we have one graphics card, we usually want the X-Server to start up using this graphic card, if we have a specific number of cores we usually want Firefox to distribute the load on all these cores.

 Second, we want defaults to be consistent with decisions we have already taken before.
 We are currently lacking configuration settings respected by all applications, for example, a configuration setting to change all shortcuts to quit an application from Ctrl+Q to Alt+F4.

 Elektra's idea is to add a simple language which allows us to connect configuration settings, calculate defaults from other configuration settings or to do arbitrary computations on configuration settings using plugins.
-Because of the key/value based syntax, also the specification language can be written using configuration tools (commandline-tools, web-UIs, GUIs, ...).
+Because of the key-value based syntax, also the specification language can be written using configuration tools (commandline-tools, web-UIs, GUIs, ...).

 Q: Can Elektra be used together with existing configuration management tools, such as Puppet, Chef, and CFengine?